trusted formLiberate Yourself from Debt with Freedom Debt Relief | Several.com

 24-48 months

-What happens is that the company will negotiate directly with those creditors on behalf of their clients (you) to convince them to accept less than the full amount that they owe you.
-This is good for the creditor because it will allow them to get paid sooner; as for the client, it helps them resolve the debt in a much shorter period of time.
+The company negotiates directly with creditors on behalf of their clients to convince them to accept less than the total amount owed.
+This is good for the creditor because it will allow them to get paid sooner; as for the client, it helps them resolve the debt in a much shorter period.

-The process at Freedom is not different from that of any other debt settlement company.
-Once you start with Freedom, you immediately stop making payments to your creditors, and instead, you open a separate savings account.
-You will own and control this savings account and will start depositing monthly payments into your account.
+The process at FDR is similar to that of any other debt settlement company.
+Once you start with them, you immediately stop paying creditors and open a separate savings account.
+You will own and control this savings account and start depositing monthly payments.

-Of course, Freedom's team works with the client to determine and settle the amount that is to be deposited into the savings account.
-They will discuss it with you and decide according to your ability to pay and the total amount of debt you are to pay.
+Of course, FDR's team works with the client to determine and settle the amount to be deposited into the savings account.
+They will discuss it with you and decide according to your ability to pay and the total debt you will pay.

 Types of Debt Addressed by Freedom Debt Relief